Once a comic always a comic

 On a personal note, when I last performed at The Throckmorton Theater in Mill Valley, Calif., Robin came to the show.
 A good friend of ours, Mark Pitta (also a comic) books comedy there every Tuesday and the place is always packed.
 Dana Carvey and the legendary political humorist, Mort Sahl are usually seen there.

 While I was performing, Robin invited my wife Nancy (fiancée at the time) to watch my set with him from the balcony.
 On the way home, Nancy told me Robin liked my set.
 That’s a huge compliment coming from a comedian as well-established as Robin.
 When I mentioned it to him live on the air, he said, “You didn’t just have a goof set, Howie.
 As I recall it, you killed it.”
-You know I’m going to loop in his reply over and over between the music on my little radio show!
+You know I've looped in his reply over and over between the music on my little radio show!